marph91/jimmy-test-data/reference_data/cherrytree/test_2/Installation/Ubuntu.md

 	Cherrytree can be installed to Ubuntu via the **Ubuntu Software** application or the command line.

- ##  Installing with Ubuntu Software Installing with Ubuntu Software
+ ##  Installing with Ubuntu Software

 	The Cherrytree PPA (Personal Package Archive) must be set to ensure that the latest application version installs.